First order corrections to black hole thermodynamics: a simple approach enhanced: Analysis of AdS black holes

-where $\bar{r}_h$ represents the outer horizon radius of the unperturbed black hole with the temperature $T$.
-The expression of $\bar{r}_h$ can be solved from the relation
+where $\bar{r}_h$ represents the outer horizon radius of the unperturbed black hole.
+The expression of $\bar{r}(T)$ can be solved from the relation

-but it is unnecessary in practice, because we can use the chain rule of calculus to compute the quantities such as $\frac{\partial I_{\text{EH}}^R }{\partial T}$.
-As usual, $I_{\text{hd}}^R$ can also be calculated using the unperturbed metric.
-Adding them together, we obtain the Euclidean action $I_{\text{tot}}^R$.
-Besides, the formula \eqref{iehlam} corresponds to that of an AdS black hole with spherical horizon.
+and inserted into eq.\eqref{iehlam}.
+But it is unnecessary in practice, because we can use the chain rule of calculus to compute quantities such as $\frac{\partial I_{\text{EH}}^R }{\partial T}$.
+Still, $\alpha I_{\text{hd}}^R$ can be evaluated using the unperturbed metric as well.
+In total, we obtain the Euclidean action $I_{\text{tot}}^R$.
+Note that the formula \eqref{iehlam} corresponds to that of an AdS black hole with a spherical horizon.
 We refer the interested reader to Ref.\cite{Caldarelli:1999ar} for more general formulas with different topologies.